serine000/python-video-to-mp3/README.md

   of these functionalities.
 - We allow clients to submit requests to be processed by our system even if it's placed within a private network by using an authentication service to validate the credentials we give to them.
+- Once the client has submitted their video file, the file gets stored in mongodb and the gateway puts a message into the rabbitMQ queue to let the downstream service know that there is a video to be processed in MongoBD.
+- The VideoToMP3 will consume messages from the queue and it will get the ID of the video from that message in order to pull the right video from there.
+- It will perform the conversion, store the MP3 file on MongoDB then sends out a message into the queue to be consumed by the notification service to let the user know that their file is ready.
+- The client will then use a unique ID acquired from the notification center + their JWT to make a request to the API gateway to download the MP3 file.

+### JWT segment
 - Basic authentication is having the client provide their credentials in the header field of their request in the form authorization basic credentials `base64(username:password)`.
 If these credentials are found in our database, we return a Json Web Token (JWT) to the client which they will use for subsequent request to our gateway.